THE NEW COVENANT PRIESTS (Part 2)

 8 But you have departed from the way; You have caused many to stumble at the law.
 You have corrupted the covenant of Levi,” Says the LORD of hosts.

 9 “Therefore I also have made you contemptible and base Before all the people, Because you have not kept My ways But have shown partiality in the law.”
 (NKJV).

-The present appalling spiritual and moral condition of the Church is a clear indication of our failure of as the New Covenant priests to wholly conform to the teachings and principles of Jesus Christ, and our laxity to teach, preach and proclaim the whole counsel of God’s Word.
+The present appalling spiritual and moral condition of the Church is a clear indication of our failure as the New Covenant priests to wholly conform to the teachings and principles of Jesus Christ, and also a clear indication of our laxity to teach, preach and proclaim the whole counsel of God’s Word.

 This generation also needs a praying priest like Samuel who said “as for me, far be it from me that I should sin against the LORD in ceasing to pray for you; but I will teach you the good and the right way.”
 (1 Sam.
 12:23 NKJV).

 Friend, rise up today in the might of the Holy Spirit to become one of God’s teaching and praying priests to this generation.

 Prayer: My Dear Heavenly Father, I awake today to my calling, ministry and responsibility as a teaching and a praying priest of God to this perishing generation.
 My Dear Holy Spirit, teach, help and strengthen me daily to effectively discharge my responsibility to my generation, in Jesus’ name.
 Amen.